Self-experimentation in medicine: Schistosomiasis

 In July 1944, physician researcher Claude Barlow ingested over 200 schistosome worms to carry back to the United States from Egypt to study whether domestic snails could become infected and introduce the disease into the United States.
 Attempts to send infected snails, the intermediate host, by mail had been unsuccessful.
 He refused treatment, despite being desperately ill by December, so as not to lose the eggs for further study.
 He finally passed 4,630 eggs in his semen and 200 eggs in his urine.
 The U.S. government decided not to use the eggs, so his self-sacrifice was to no avail.
 It was November 1945 before he finally cleared all the parasites, after treatment with tartar emetic.

 Non-infectious diseases

 Anaemia

 William Bosworth Castle, in 1926, ate minced raw beef every morning, regurgitated it an hour later, and then fed it to his patients suffering from pernicious anaemia.
 Castle was testing his theory that there was an intrinsic factor produced in a normal stomach that hugely increased the uptake of the extrinsic factor (now identified as vitamin B_{12}), lack of which leads to pernicious anaemia.
 Beef is a good source of B_{12}, but patients did not respond with beef alone.
 Castle reasoned they lacked production of intrinsic factor and he could provide it from his own stomach.
 While Castle was not the recipient of this treatment, his story is included in Who Goes First?: The Story of Self-experimentation in Medicine and is considered a self-experimenter by the author.
+Victor Herbert made himself folate deficient to prove the deficiency causes pernicious anemia; the special diet also resulted in potassium and iron deficiencies.